Soul Vessels and Tailpipes

 Pro-choicers march at rallies, support organizations that provide reproductive health services to women, and vote only for pro-choice candidates.

-From a plumbing and religious perspective (male/atheist), I don’t feel emotionally invested enough to opine on either side of the issue.
+From a plumbing and religious perspective (male/atheist), I don’t feel invested enough to opine on either side of the issue.

 But maybe a lower emotional investment makes me more objective?

 I imagine how a woman feels about her pregnancy depends on the circumstances surrounding it and that those circumstances can vary greatly.
-Maybe it’s a pregnancy from a casual and consensual fling, maybe it’s a meticulously planned pregnancy with a life partner, or maybe it’s a pregnancy resulting from violent rape.
-Each circumstance is going to evoke different emotions and thought patterns.
-In addition to the circumstances surrounding the pregnancy, the situation of the individual woman is also unique.
-Is she emotionally stable and physically healthy?
-Does she have a solid social and familial support system?
-Is she financially independent?
-Is she able to support another human being emotionally, physically, and financially?
+Maybe it’s a pregnancy from a casual and consensual fling, a meticulously planned pregnancy with a life partner, or a pregnancy resulting from violent rape.
+Maybe it’s a planned pregnancy that becomes unviable.

 Regardless of how the seed was planted, in the eyes of a pro-lifer, the woman transforms from an autonomous human being to a vessel – as soon as fertilization occurs.